hostoo/hostoo-cache/readme.txt

 = 1.8 - January 17 2018 =
 * [NEW FEATURE] Object Cache.
 * [REFACTOR] Refactored Log class.
-* [REFACTOR] Refactored LSCWP basic const initialization.
+* [REFACTOR] Refactored HCWP basic const initialization.
 * [BUGFIX] Fixed Cloudflare domain search breaking when saving more than 50 domains under a single account.
 * [UPDATE] Log filter settings are now their own item in the wp-option table.